xinyuz/xyz-lambda-iplookup-java/README.md

 # aws-lambda-iplookup-java
-A java version of iplookup
+A java version of IP lookup.
+Using the ipdb from https://www.npmjs.com/package/qqwry.ipdb